Methodology

 Surface covered

-The full certified scope is monitored, including mobile applications and authenticated areas.
+The full validated scope is monitored, including mobile applications and authenticated areas.
 New pages and sections added during the term are incorporated into the monitoring surface under the scope addendum's update procedure.

 Handling new findings